 You often hear the word VPN being thrown around, whether through incessant marketing or from other people on the Internet.
 The term isn’t new, but only recently grew in popularity with the boom of streaming services.
+Occasionally, you might encounter situations where you are not able to access a certain streaming service.
+Or you just want to protect your identity while browsing online.
+Both can be solved with a VPN.
 So what is VPN (Virtual Private Network)?

 How does a VPN work?